buendiadas/solidity-cron/README.md

 ## About

-The project adds a library to easily divide the time spectrum in epochs, enabling to schedule state changes on Ethereum, by only using arithmetic calculations.
+The project adds a library to easily divide the time spectrum in epochs, enabling to schedule state changes on Ethereum.
 To simplify the problem, the current version only uses pre-defined expressions: `@daily`, `@monthly`, `@yearly`.

 Eventually, the project aims to generalize this pattern to enable full programability, with a cron like synthax.